-Kay Miller Temple is a web writer for the Rural Health Information Hub (RHIhub) at the Center for Rural Health (CRH) within the University of North Dakota School of Medicine & Health Sciences in Grand Forks.
-In this position, she writes for the Rural Monitor, RHIhub's online magazine, and the Rural Health Models and Innovations section, which features rural health programs and interventions addressing the health needs of the nation's rural population.
+With a perspective gained from providing direct patient care for more than 30 years and a master's degree in journalism and mass communication, Kay Miller Temple writes for the Rural Health Information Hub (RHIhub) at the Center for Rural Health (CRH) within the University of North Dakota School of Medicine & Health Sciences in Grand Forks.

 Kay creates original content for the Rural Monitor, RHIhub's online magazine, as well as for the Rural Health Models and Innovations, a section that features interventions and solutions specific to unique areas in rural America that address that area's health disparities.

 Since joining the CRH in 2017, Kay has taken on leadership roles with additional projects, such as the Targeted Rural Health Education (TRHE) project.
 As TRHE's writing mentor, Kay helps medical students who have completed clinical experiences in rural North Dakota communities write and publish health education stories for their communities' rural newspapers.

 Kay has also accepted speaking engagements and served on rural health webinar panels.
 She was a 2019 National Rural Health Association Rural Health Fellow and currently is on the board of directors for AgriSafe Network, a nonprofit organization with attention to the health and safety of farmers and ranchers.